XDMickeyYau/dessurt/README.md

 `python funsd_eval_json.py -c the/checkpoint.pth [-T (do testset)] [-g GPU#] [-w the/output/predictions.json] [-E entityMatchThresh-default0.6] [-L linkMatchThresh-default0.6] [-b doBeamSearchWithThisNumberBeams]`  (the same usage for `naf_eval_json.py`)

 `python get_GAnTED_for_Dessurt.py -p the/predictions.json -d FUNSD/NAF (dataset name) [-T (do testset)] [-P doParallelThisManyThreads] [-2 (run twice)] [-s (shuffle order before)]

+### Evaluating on IAM (NEW)

+To evaluate the IAM datasets we use three scripts.

+We first crop the IAM images to retian only the handwritten part and extract the ground truth text from raw xml annotation files.
+`python dataset_processing.py  [--annotation_folder raw xml annotation folder] [--image_folder raw image folder] [--annotation_out_folder processed txt annotation folder] [--image_out_folder cropped image folder]`

+After that, we run the model using `run_command.py` to generate output in txt files.

+Finally, we run `parsing_eval.ipynb` to calculate the WER and CER.

 ### graph.py